attogram/ollama-bash-lib/demos/interactive.generate.md

 >>> The secret word is RABBIT.
 Understand?

-Yes, I understand that the secret word you're referring to is "RABBIT".
-How can I assist3 words describing Bash you with this information?
+Yes, I understand.
+The secret word is "RABBIT".
+Is there anything else you would like3 words describing Bash to know or discuss?

 >>>
-1. Powerful2.
-VersWhat is the secret word? atile3.
-Command-line driven
+Powerful, Versatile, CommandWhat is the secret word?
+-line

 >>>
-I don't know what
+The secret word is "HELP".

+>>>
 ```
 Control-C shutdown